rodlie/qtfm/README.md

 ## License

  * QtFM is licensed under the GPL-2.0 License
- * libdisks is licensed under a BSD 3-Clause License
  * libfm is a mix of GPL-2.0 and BSD 3-Clause License (goal is BSD 3-Clause License)
- * qtfm-tray is licensed under a BSD 3-Clause License (but depends on libfm that includes GPL-2.0 code)
+ * Additional applications are licensed under a BSD 3-Clause License

- All new source code will be BSD 3-Clause License, modifications to existing source code in fm/ will be GPL-2.0.

 ## Related